benstopford/awesome-db-benchmarks/README.md

 ##List of database benchmarks:
+(please annotate and submit a pull request if you have others)

 | Databases Covered | Source | Benchmark | Independent | Date |
 | -------------     | ------ | ---------:| -----------:| ---- |